revk/ESP32-Remote/README.md

 - USB-C power, or DC 5V-36V (WAGO).
 - Connection for DS18B20 external temperature sensors (WAGO).
 - 4 way *joystick* control button.
-- On board temperatrure sensor (TMP1075)
+- On board temperatrure sensor (TMP1075 or SHT40)
 - On board pressure sensor (GZP6816D)
 - On board ambient light sensor with color (VEML6040)
 - The PCB is designed to work with a Waveshare 2" colour LCD.
 Four M2x3mm screws and 8 way 0.1" header pins are required if you get the display separately.